 Other reasons why an email wouldn’t appear in SaneNoReplies

-You included NRN, FYI, NNTR somewhere in the subject
+- You included NRN, FYI, or NNTR somewhere in the subject line.

-It was sent today and your older \ than setting is set to wait a day.
+- It was sent today and your older \ than setting is set to wait at least one day.

 Due to the way most email clients work, the name you’ll see next to the subject is the name of the sender (which is you), so you may need to click into some of these emails to find who it was sent to.

 The first time you enable SaneNoReplies it will be empty.
 We can’t populate that folder with information we do not have.
-It only works going forward into the future.
+And, it only works going forward into the future.

-Reasons a Sent email still appears in SaneNoReplies even after you received a reply:
+Reasons a Sent email still shows in SaneNoReplies, even after receiving a reply:

 - Your correspondent was using a broken mailer like “Infraware POLARIS Mobile Mailer v2.5”

-- The email will only be removed from the @SaneNoReplies folder when all TO addresees reply back.
+- The email will only be removed from SaneNoReplies, when -all- TO addresses reply back.

-- the only replies that count to remove from SaneNoReplies are the one that comes from the TO address. *Emails in your CC field do not count. *
+- The only replies that count for removing from SaneNoReplies: the ones that come from the TO addresses.
+Emails in your CC field do not count.